ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

             anchors.horizontalCenter: parent.horizontalCenter
         }

-.. rubric:: Keeping Track of Game Statistics
-   :name: keeping-track-of-game-statistics

 To keep track of the game statistics, we use the InfoBar custom type (that is defined in InfoBar.qml) in maroon.qml:

 .. code:: qml

                 InfoBar { anchors.bottom: canvas.top; anchors.bottomMargin: 6; width: parent.width }

 We use the ``anchors.bottom`` and ``anchors.bottomMargin`` properties to position the info bar at 6 points from the top of the game canvas.
 We bind the ``width`` property of the info bar to that of its parent.

 In InfoBar.qml, we use an :ref:`Item <sdk_qtquick_item>` type to create the info bar.
-Within it, we use a
-`Row </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#row>`_  layout
-type to display the number of lives the players have left, the number of fish that have been saved, and the amount of coins that are available for use.
+Within it, we use a `Row </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#row>`_  layout type to display the number of lives the players have left, the number of fish that have been saved, and the amount of coins that are available for use.

 We use the ``anchors`` property to position the rows in relationship to their parent and to each other.
-In the first
-`Row </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#row>`_  object,
-we use the ``anchors.left`` and ``anchors.leftMargin`` properties to position the heart icons at 10 points from the left border of the parent
+In the first `Row </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#row>`_  object, we use the ``anchors.left`` and ``anchors.leftMargin`` properties to position the heart icons at 10 points from the left border of the parent item:
-item:

 .. code:: qml